-For the second time this year, London Design Fair has presented the Material of the Year showcase.
+For the second time this year, London Design Fair (opened in a new window/tab) has presented the Material of the Year showcase.

 Based on a material that is particularly relevant in the current design arena, this event challenges designers in exploiting and interpreting its potential.

 Extremely common in every aspect of our life, plastic has been synonym of progress and modernity for long time.
 Fast forward, such a massive use, together with the many single-use applications and its extremely long biodegradation rates, have transformed plastic into a threat for the environment.

 Plastic pollution is a sad reality these days, but the good news is that more and more people and governments are questioning the use of plastic and looking for more environmentally sound alternatives.

 The design world is no different and this edition of the Material of the Year in London has selected 4 designers that are transforming plastic waste into a resource, giving it a whole new value and a new life.

 The exhibition was named Plastic: Beyond the Chipper exactly to highlight the focus on new ways to reuse plastic waste.

 So let's meet the 4 Material of the Year Designers and their creations!

 Based on the concepts of circular and local economy, Louise and Madeleine Thilly (i.e. the minds behind Weez & Merl) are recycling LDPE (Low Density Polyethylene), a material found in plastic shopping bags, film packaging and bubble wrap.

 The project is sustainable in more than one way.